rahula00/FeedbackWebApp/README.md

 ## Deployment
-Via Apache and mod_wsgi on an Ubuntu 18.04 LTS server on Amazon EC2
+Via Apache and mod_wsgi on an Ubuntu 18.04 LTS server on Amazon EC2.
+SQLite database due to convenience and small user base.

 ## Challenges
 Learning how to use Django